-The amount of random access memory (RAM) in your Mac determines how many apps you can keep live at a time, how big your photo or video editing projects can be without having to swap data back and forth on the drive, and otherwise keeps everything super fast.
+The amount of random access memory (RAM) in your Mac determines how many apps you can keep open at a time, how big your photo or video editing projects can be without having to swap data back and forth on the drive, and otherwise keeps everything super fast.
+But again, Apple's move to the M1 SoC has changed the dynamics.

 - If you want the most RAM for all your app use and video editing needs, you want the 16-inch MacBook Pro.

 Storage used to consist of big, noisy hard drive platters that spun around and didn't take well to bumps or power problems.
 Now they're solid-state — Flash chips with no moving parts.
 They don't hold as much as old-style hard drives and are still more expensive, but they're ultra-fast and far more resilient.

-The 13-inch MacBook Pro comes with a 256GB SSD for the base model, 512GB SSD for the two middle models, and 1TB SSD for the top end version.
-The two lower end models are configurable up to 2TB SSDs, and the two higher end models can go up to 4TB SSD storage.
+The Apple M1 13-inch MacBook Pro comes with 256GB SSD or 512GB SSD and is configurable with 1TB or 2TB.
+On Intel, you can buy the 13-inch MacBook Pro with 512GB or 1TB, upgradable to 2TB or 4TB.
 The 16-inch MacBook Pro comes with a 512GB SSD or 1TB SSD, depending on which model you get, and can be configured up to 8TB.

 - If you want the largest amount of storage possible — 8 TB — you want the 16-inch MacBook Pro.

-- If you want to save some money on up-front costs, you can still get up to 2TB or 4TB with the 13-inch MacBook Pro.
+- If you want to save some money on up-front costs, you can still get up to 2TB or 4TB with the 13-inch Intel-based MacBook Pro.

 Wired connections like USB, Thunderbolt, and HDMI let you connect to high-performance accessories like external displays, drives, networks, and more.

-The two cheaper models of the 13-inch MacBook Pro have 2x Thunderbolt 3 ports (USB-C), while the other two higher end versions have 4x Thunderbolt 3 (USB-C) ports, though the two right ports on the 13-inch aren't full speed.
+Currently, the Apple M1 13-inch MacBook Pro models only have 2x Thunderbolt 3 ports (USB-4), while the Intel versions have 4x Thunderbolt 3 (USB-C) ports.
 The 16-inch MacBook Pro has 4x Thunderbolt 3 (USB-C) ports as well.